How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 Nasal strips are particularly useful at night when mouth-breathing disrupts sleep quality.
 They are drug-free, non-invasive, and safe for nightly use.

-11. Use a Nasal Corticosteroid Spray
+11. Should You Use a Nasal Corticosteroid Spray?

 Over-the-counter steroid sprays like fluticasone (Flonase), triamcinolone (Nasacort), or budesonide (Rhinocort) reduce inflammation in the nasal passages.
 They take several days of consistent use to reach full effectiveness but provide the most sustained relief for chronic or allergy-related congestion.